smalbadger/XenoTrade/README.md

 | numpy | latest | sudo pip3 install numpy |
 | matplotlib | latest | sudo pip3 install matplotlib |
 | PySide2 | latest | ... maybe sudo pip3 install PySide2 ...?
 Figure it out. |
+NOTE: If you're having problems with multiple Qt binaries, anaconda may be the cause if you have it.

 ### Installing Robinhood API
 1. Open a terminal